Youssef-YN/GitHub/README.md

 ## Full-Stack Web Application for NTT Data
 NTT Data is a leader in the IT world, providing services for more than 75% of the fortune 500 companies.
 I'm very glad I got the opportunity to lead my team of 6 software engineering students at ENSET throughout this project.
-It was quite challenging but we're very proud with how well the project turned out
+It was quite challenging but we're very proud of how well the project turned out

 ![NTTData](https://github.com/user-attachments/assets/d2d45732-451d-4f1f-8118-af2893245564)